OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 };

 export default withTranslation()(Link);

 ```

 Now to use this Link we can simply pass the page from the pages directory and also any query params needed and then this Link component will handle which language url to push to.

-Lets change the Link in the `DinosaurCard.js` to look like
+Lets import our Link into `DinosaurCard.js` and then then change the Link in the to look like

 ```
 <Link path='/dinosaur' params={{ dinosaur: dinosaur.name }}>